Skip to main content

 Set these prerequisites before any screen, API, or ledger build.
 If you cannot classify the recipient, verify the identifier basis, and trace a payout from request to ledger, you are not ready to launch.

 Start with recipient type, not rail choice.
-In this pack, the supported individual path is PayNow linkage via mobile number or NRIC/FIN, after which transfers can use that identifier without entering bank account details.
+The supported individual path is PayNow linkage via mobile number or NRIC/FIN, after which transfers can use that identifier without entering bank account details.

 Use two explicit branches in your design:

-The outline references UEN/PayNow Corporate, but this pack does not confirm those mechanics.
-Treat entity payout behavior as a separate validation item.
+The outline references UEN/PayNow Corporate, but entity payout behavior should be treated as a separate validation item.
+Confirm those mechanics with your participating bank or payment partner.

 Do not begin engineering until evidence and assumptions are in one place.
 At minimum, keep: